Saturday. A mountainous trail half-marathon. Mile 11.5. Rocky down-slope.

 I don’t like falling.
 No one does.
 It hurts.

 I suppose you could avoid falling by not running.
 But if you don’t run, you never get any closer to the finish line.
-What do you accomplish?
+If we want the T-shirt, we have to cross the finish line.

 If you think about it, walking and running are really just forms of forward falling.
-Risk is inherent.
+With any forward movement comes risk.

 We all fall.
 We were meant to.
 If you fall hard, the thing is to get back up.
 Massage out the cramp, and keep going.